willwade/MacroServerMac/README.md

 For the first time you run this you will need to tell MindExpress where to send the keystrokes too.
 This means editing the page - and in particular the "On" button at the bottom left.
 Press F2 (Edit mode).
 Double click on the bottom left "On" button.
 In the bottom left panel, select the second item down titled "Windows Control: Start Sending"  and write in your mac's IP address.
 Press OK.
 Exit out of Edit mode (Press F2 again) and you should now be set!
 Hit the "On" button and you will see it move to non-greyed out set of buttons.
 Clicking on them will send text to the mac.
 Note the Mouse icon in the top right which also allows you to control the Mouse.

 ### Running it as a service on a mac###
 If you have carried out the above and its gone well you possibly want to make the application run all the time on the mac.
 This is simple enough - [follow the instructions here](http://support.apple.com/kb/HT2602).
-There is a [silent MacroServer build for this purpose which you can download here](http://macroservermac.s3.amazonaws.com/MacroServerMacService.zip)
+I do recommend using this [silent MacroServer version for this purpose which you can download here](http://macroservermac.s3.amazonaws.com/MacroServerMacService.zip).

+(Note that all log files for this version are stored in ~/Library/Logs/MacroServerMac.log The Library directory is hidden by default on Lion upwards.
+[Follow these steps](http://osxdaily.com/2011/07/22/access-user-library-folder-in-os-x-lion/) to open the directory required.
+Just double clicking on the .log file should open it in the console log viewer.)

 ###What if you are having problems?###
 Download [this](http://macroservermac.s3.amazonaws.com/MacroServerMacDebug.zip) - run it and send me the output.
 Number one problem is that the application is running already - or you've tried to quit it and it won't die properly.
 In which case you will need to [kill all](http://osxdaily.com/2010/08/15/mac-task-manager/) running copies of the macroserver application.

 ###The geekier but more powerful approach###

+So read on if you want to know a little more and play with this/debug it all..
+NB: For this I assume you know your round a mac a little bit..

 ####Server####